 - Have you asked the partner if that is what they need?

-- Will all students serve with the same partner?
+- Will all students participate with the same partner?
 Same type of partner?
 A few select partners?
 Any site?

 - If you want, you can have a custom list for your course in the Community Connector.

 - Developing your Syllabus